New Workplace Discrimination and Harassment Protections

 New legislation strengthened protections against discrimination and harassment, including sexual harassment, in the New York State Human Rights Law

 On August 12, 2019, legislation was signedsigned that strengthened protections against discrimination and harassment, including sexual harassment, in the New York State Human Rights Law.
 The legislation strengthened New York's anti-discrimination laws to ensure employees can seek justice and perpetrators will be held accountable by eliminating the restriction that harassment be "severe or pervasive" in order to be legally actionable; mandating that all non-disclosure agreements allow employees to file a complaint of harassment or discrimination; and extending the statute of limitations for employment sexual harassment claims filed from one year to three years.

-The provisions of this law will go into effect at various times between August 2019 and August 2020.
+The provisions of this law went into effect at various times between August 2019 and August 2020.
 A brief description of these provisions, and their effective dates, is provided below.

 Effective August 12, 2019: